ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 **2.2 Sample implementation of handleFactoryReset**

-The implementation must add a logic to reset the device to factory settings and report the status via DeviceAction object.
+The implementation must create a separate thread and add a logic to reset the device to factory settings and report the status via DeviceAction object.
 The device needs to update the status along with a optional message only when there is a failure (because as part of this process, the device reboots and the device will not have a control to update status to IBM Watson Internet of Things Platform).
 The skeleton of the Factory Reset implementation is shown below:

 .. code:: java